-The Executive and Nomination Committee is made up of the Chairman of the Supervisory Board and four other members to be elected by the Supervisory Board.
+The Executive and Nomination Committee is made up of the Chairman of the Supervisory Board and at least three other members to be elected by the Supervisory Board.
 The Chairman of the Supervisory Board is the Chairman of the Executive and Nomination Committee.
 The tasks of this committee are, in particular, to prepare the appointment of Management Board members and propose candidates for election as Supervisory Board members, to advise on the remuneration system, to assign responsibilities and to decide in cases of legal and loan transactions with members of the Management Board and conflicts of interest.

-- Financing and investment principles, including the capital structure of the Group companies and dividend payments
+- Financing and investment principles, including the capital structure of the Group companies and dividend payments.

 - Principles of the acquisition and disposal policies, including the acquisition and disposal of individual shareholdings of strategic importance.

 In place of the Supervisory Board, the Finance Committee adopts resolutions in particular on general guidelines and principles for the implementation of this financial strategy, including the handling of currency risks, interest, liquidity and other financial risks, the handling of credit risks and the implementation of external financing principles, and also on important transactions regarding the acquisition and disposal of properties and shares in companies as well as corporate financing.